-• There is a high degree of uncertainty about future levels of funding for Local Government.
-However, the Authority has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Authority might be impaired as a result of a need to close facilities and reduce levels of service provision.

-- Asset Categorisation The Code classifies assets according to certain criteria.
+- There is a high degree of uncertainty about future levels of funding for Local Government.
+However, the Authority has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Authority might be impaired as a result of a need to close facilities and reduce levels of service provision. - Asset Categorisation The Code classifies assets according to certain criteria.
 For example investment properties are classified as those assets that are held primarily to generate rental income or for capital appreciation, surplus assets are those assets that are surplus to service needs and do not meet the criteria for investment property or assets held for sale.
-Assets held for sale is usually restricted to property that is expected to be sold in 12 months.
-For the Authority, industrial rental units have been treated as other land and buildings based on the judgement that they are held for a service objective of Economic Development and regeneration. - NNDR ratings list alterations- are estimates made for the expected loss of income as a result of alterations of ratings lists following the Check, Challenge, Appeal process.
+Assets held for sale is usually restricted to property that is expected to be sold in 12 months. - NNDR ratings list alterations- are estimates made for the expected loss of income as a result of alterations of ratings lists following the Check, Challenge, Appeal process.
 This based on currently outstanding checks, challenges and appeals and as well as expected further ones based on historical values.